consoledotdev/home/content/qa/keydb-john-sully.md

 I also have a mini-lab of Dell rack servers in my basement so that we can do proper testing across differently configured machines.
 In the early days we used to test using my desktop but one of the things we found is that you can saturate a gigabit network connection really easily!
-You need gigabit ethernet and higher.
+You need 10 gigabit ethernet and higher.
 The way that the CPUs are tuned are also different for the server compared to a desktop.
-The Dell servers allow us to replicate an environment so it is similar to where the code is going to run.
+The Dell servers allow us to replicate an environment more similar to where the code is going to run.

 And of course we run a lot of cloud instances, mainly for benchmarking so other people can quickly spin them up and replicate our tests.